near/docs/docs/1.concepts/protocol/transaction-execution.md

 `Transactions` are constructed by users to express the intent of performing actions in the network.
 Once in the network, transactions are converted into `Receipts`, which are messages exchanged between network nodes.

-In this page we will explore the lifecycle of a transaction, from its creation to its final status.
+On this page, we will explore the lifecycle of a transaction, from its creation to its final status.

 :::tip Recommended Reading
-To dig deeper into transaction routing we recommend to read the [nearcore documentation](https://near.github.io/nearcore/architecture/how/tx_routing.html)
+To dig deeper into transaction routing, we recommend reading the [nearcore documentation](https://near.github.io/nearcore/architecture/how/tx_routing.html)
 :::

 ---

 ## Receipts & Finality

-Lets walk through the lifecycle of a complex transaction, and see how it is processed by the network using blocks as **time units**.
+Let's walk through the lifecycle of a complex transaction and see how it is processed by the network using blocks as **time units**.

 #### Block #1: The Transaction Arrives
 After a transaction arrives, the network takes one block to validate it and transform it into a single `Receipt` that contains all the [actions](./transaction-anatomy.md) to be executed.